ABOUT US

 • Buss Wind Services

-Christian Busdiecker has headed the Buss Energy Group as interim CEO since September 2024.
+Christian Busdiecker has been leading the Buss Energy Group as interim CEO since September 2024.

 Jan-Gerd Müller

 Jan-Gerd Müller was born in Lüneburg in 1979.
-During his training as in business administration, Jan-Gerd already focussed on the areas of corporate finance, international management, accounting and controlling.
+During his training as a business economist and his subsequent studies in business administration, Jan-Gerd focused on the areas of corporate finance, international management, accounting and controlling.

-After several years in consulting and five years as CFO of a Hamburg-based service company, the MBA graduate switched to the wind industry.
-As Director Corporate Controlling at Nordex, he was responsible for the group-wide budget, forecast and management reporting processes and acted as an interface to investor relations and the finance department.
+After several years in consulting and five years as CFO of a Hamburg-based service company, the business graduate moved into the wind industry.
+At Nordex, he was responsible for group-wide budget, forecast and management reporting processes as Director of Corporate Controlling and acted as the interface between Investor Relations and the Finance Department.

-Jan-Gerd Müller has been Managing Director at the Buss Energy Group since 2023 and is responsible for the commercial area as well as HR and IT.
+Jan-Gerd Müller has been Managing Director at Buss Energy Group since 2023, where he is responsible for finance, human resources and IT.

 Florian Husen